evansque/webpackular/README.md

 - `gulp component --name dashboard` -> This will create a new component at `client/app/components/dashboard`
 - `gulp component --name sidebar --parent ../common` -> this will create a new component at `client/app/common/sidebar`

+#Stylesheets
+You can import all your stylesheet resources and assets in `./client/app/resources/stylesheets/base.scss` and it will be globally available without having to import it manually in all your scss files.

 #@Todo
     - Create a Gulp tasks that generates angular services, factories and directives
     - Create  `Gulp build --env **` task